stalj/prg-basics/09-DictionariesStacksAndQueues/_DictionariesStacksAndQueues.md

    ...
    ```

+1. Define a function that takes a string as input and uses a stack to reverse it.
+Then, write a program to reverse any text entered from the keyboard.

+   > Hint: Push each character of the string onto the stack, then pop characters to form the reversed string.

 1. Search the Internet and familiarise yourself with RPN (Reverse Polish Notation).
 Then, write a program that calculates RPN expressions.
 RPN can be conveniently evaluated using a stack structure.
 A user can enter from the keyboard any number, an operator (+ - \* / ) or the equal sign (=).

    1. If the entered value is a number, push the number on to the stack